-- 18.2 The vast majority of young people and education establishments will not be affected by serious violence or gangs.
+- 18.1 A gang is group of individuals that spends time in public and engages in criminal activity and violence.
+The group may also be territorial or in conflict with other gangs.
+Young people involved in gangs have an increased risk of experiencing violence and other types of abuse including sexual exploitation.
+Gang crime and serious youth violence is also often synonymous with knife crime and other serious violence. - 18.2 The vast majority of young people and education establishments will not be affected by serious violence or gangs.
 However, where these problems do occur there will almost certainly be a significant impact. - 18.3 Gangs specifically target children who have been excluded from school to groom them as drug dealers in towns across the UK.
 Exclusion from school appears to be a highly significant trigger point for the escalation of County Lines involvement for children who might be on the fringes of such activity or who are easily manipulated.